On this page:

 - has a student support group (SSG) that meets regularly (at least once per term)

-- has received supplementary, substantial or extensive adjustments to enable participation in learning due to disability for a period of at least 10 weeks prior to a profile meeting or 10 weeks cumulatively over the past 12 months.
-Refer to section below: Definition of disability and classification of supplementary, substantial and extensive .
+- is receiving (or will receive) supplementary, substantial or extensive adjustments to enable participation in learning due to disability for a period of at least 10 weeks prior to a profile meeting or 10 weeks cumulatively over the past 12 months.
+Refer to: Definition of disability and classification of supplementary, substantial and extensive .

-Once the SSG has agreed to request a profile meeting, the school is responsible for requesting the meeting and managing the process with the facilitator service.
-Refer to: Requesting a Disability Inclusion Profile meeting.
+Once the parent/carer or SSG has agreed to request a profile meeting, the school is responsible for requesting the meeting and managing the process with the facilitator service.
+Refer to: Registering and completing a Disability Inclusion Profile request.

-Schools should be mindful that certain students with disability should be treated with priority, including students with disability in statutory out-of-home care, in accordance with the partnering agreement between the Department of Education and the Department of Families, Fairness and Housing (DFFH), or students with disability who are Koorie or are from families that have English as an additional language.
-Refer to the Supporting Students in Out-of-Home Care Policy and the Koorie Education Policy.
+- students with disability in statutory out-of-home care, in accordance with the partnering agreement between the Department of Education and the Department of Families, Fairness and Housing (DFFH)

 Definition of disability and classification of supplementary, substantial, and extensive adjustments